skyjiao/tf2_course/01_note.md

 Learning rate is *the* most important parameter to tune for *any* type of neural networks.
 Any change to the network should come along with a learning rate retuning.
 Some thought using adam optimizer, we don't need to handle learning rate, it's wrong. adam simple optimize the relative step size, but you still need to find the optimal learning rate for your problem.

 ## Is your learning rate depend on number of layers?
+Why does it depends on batch size?
+Nose increases with small batch?
+It seems learning rate does not depend on model complexity.

+### to do: write my own learning rate optimizer.
+Check population based tuning by deep mind.

 Batch size and learning rate are quite related.
 If one increases batch size, then one should proportionally increase the learning rate.
 And François Chollet suggest to always use the largest batch size possible of your GPU when training.